 - Enterprise: Custom pricing

-Best for: Businesses needing highly customizable simple CRM software with integrated communication tools.
+Best for: Businesses needing highly customisable simple CRM software with integrated communication tools.

-13. HubSpot CRM - Best free CRM ecosystem
+13. HubSpot CRM — Best free simple CRM for growing teams

 Key features: